chenfeiyi/PBACalib/README.md

   ### Description

 - This is the original work on livox-camera extrinsic calibration.
 The corresponding paper is " Feiyi.
 Chen, Liang.
 Li, Shuyang.
 Zhang, Jin.
 Wu and Lujia.
-Wang, "[PBACalib: Targetless Extrinsic Calibration for High-Resolution LiDAR-Camera System Based on Plane-Constrained Bundle Adjustment," in IEEE Robotics and Automation Letters, 2022, doi: 10.1109/LRA.2022.3226026.](https://ieeexplore.ieee.org/document/9968080)".
+Wang, "[PBACalib: Targetless Extrinsic Calibration for High-Resolution LiDAR-Camera System Based on Plane-Constrained Bundle Adjustment," in IEEE Robotics and Automation Letters, 2022, doi: 10.1109/LRA.2022.3226026.](https://ieeexplore.ieee.org/abstract/document/9968080/)".
 - This work is implemented by Matlab.
 <img src="matlab/figures/overview.png" width = "60%" alt="Overview" align=center />

+### Porject structure

+**├─matlab**                  The code to perform calibration **│  ├─colmap**              Related tools to process the data exported from colamp **│  ├─LM_solver**
+**│  │  ├─jocbian**
+**│  │  └─obj **
+**│  └─utils **
+**├─ros_ws **                  The related cpp code to collect the data for the calibration **└─shell **                      Shell scripts to perform SFM, which will call the exec files in colmap

 ### Data Preparation

 - Calibration Scene
   - First find a calibration scene, which is a plane with arbitrary texture.
 The calibration accuracy performs better when 1) texture is rich 2) the plane is strictly flat 3) the background is clean.
   - The example scenes are shown as follows